buitcj/docs/notes/git_notes.md

 Squash
 ======

-Squash is not a git command, but you can do it in several ways:
+Squash is not a git command - it is just the action of combining multiple commits.
+You can do it in several ways:

 1. Do a soft reset (`git reset --soft <rev>;`) which will stage your changes since the specified rev and make it ready for you to commit as a single unit.
 2. Do a `git rebase -i` which allows you to interactively choose which changes to pick and squash.
-3. `git merge --squash`
+3. `git merge --squash` //TODO: expand
-4. `git commit --amend` amends the previous commit.
+4. `git commit --amend` amends the previous commit with currently staged files.

 Log
 ====